A conditional space-time POD formalism for intermittent and rare events: example of acoustic bursts in turbulent jets: Example: Acoustic bursts in a round supersonic jet

 into azimuthal Fourier modes $\hat{\vb{p}}_m(x,r,t)$.
 For our demonstration, we focus on the $m=1$ component of the data as shown in figure~\ref{fig:LES_m0_burstVsQuiet}, which contains the largest fraction of the fluctuating energy of unheated jets~\cite[][]{SchmidtEtAl_2018_JFM}.
 In the following, we drop the $\hat{(\cdot)}_1$ with the understanding that $\vb{p}$ and $p$ denote the $m=1$ Fourier component of the pressure.
 The pressure 2-norm

 is chosen as a convenient measure for the acoustic energy of the flow.

 In order to focus on the acoustic emissions into the far-field plus the outer part of the shear-layer, we choose

 to mask out the highly energetic pressure fluctuations in the jet column.
 Here, $U$ is the mean streamwise velocity and $U_j$ the jet velocity.
-The threshold $U(\vb{x}) \leq 0.1 U_j$ is chosen as a suitable way to distinguish these different parts of the flow.
+The threshold $U(\vb{x}) \leq 0.1 U_j$, {i.e. the region outside the green lines in figure}~\ref{fig:LES_m0_burstVsQuiet}(b,c), is chosen as a suitable way to distinguish these different parts of the flow.
 The inclusion of the outer part of the shear-layer facilitates backtracking of the acoustic burst event to its precursor in the mixing region close to the nozzle.
 The final results were found qualitatively independent of the exact choice of thresholding.

 The event $H$ is specified to identify loud events, or acoustic bursts, in the far-field of the jet.
 In particular, we detect such events as local maxima in time from a single-point measurement of the far-field pressure $p(\vb{x}_0,t)$ at some probe location $\vb{x}_0 = (x_0,r_0)$.
 For the case at hand, we detect loud events at $(x_0,r_0) = (12,5)$, see figure~\ref{fig:LES_m0_burstVsQuiet}.
 This location corresponds to the peak location of the power spectral density of the pressure along the edge of the domain, i.e., the dominant aft-angle noise.
-A local maximum that identifies an event is said to be detected at time $t_0$ if $p(\vb{x}_0,t_0)$ is larger than its two neighboring samples at $t=t_0-\Delta t$ and $t=t_0+\Delta t$ in discrete time.
+A local maximum that identifies an event is said to be detected at time $t_0$ if $|p(\vb{x}_0,t_0)|$ is larger than its two neighboring samples at $t=t_0-\Delta t$ and $t=t_0+\Delta t$ in discrete time.
 The event is hence defined as

 where $t_{\text{sim}} = [\Delta t,2\Delta t,\dots,10^4\Delta t]$ is the set of discrete simulation times at which the LES snapshots have been saved.
 We further restrict the conditional expectation

 sorted such that the first $N_{\text{peaks}}$ largest peaks are selected, i.e., we threshold the cardinality $|H|$ of the event.